 You may also want to sweeten your brew with your sweetener of choice.

-You can always change up your brew a bit by adding in ½ teaspoon of pure vanilla extract and your sweetener of choice for something a bit more indulgent.
+You can always change up your brew a bit by adding ½ teaspoon of pure vanilla extract and your sweetener of choice for something a bit more indulgent.

 Happy drinking.